Family Medicine physician serving Montrose, La Cañada, La Crescenta, Glendale and neighboring areas

 How many Neurofeedback Sessions are needed?

 The number of sessions needed will depend on the individual.
 Much like going to the gym, every person requires a different length of time to improve.
-20 to 40 sessions is normal for many conditions to improve.

 How soon will I see results from Neurofeedback?

 Again, results will vary from person to person.
 Some feel different within a couple of sessions, while tougher conditions will take many sessions to see any noticeable results.
 It’s important to not get impatient and listen to the practitioner.
 They should be able to show you the graph results of each session, which will provide a visual reference of improvement.

 How long will the effects of Neurofeedback last?

 Long-term follow-ups have been done on many patients over the years.
 Dr. Joel Lubar at the University of Tennessee has followed ADD clients who have sustained their improvements from neurofeedback for 10-20 years.
 Published research on epilepsy 12 months after brain training shows the effects on epilepsy usually holds.
 Owners of the Clear Mind System have commonly reported no relapses from patients after 10 years.

 Neurofeedback has been around for decades.
 To date, there are thousands of studies, with more being published every day.
 This site has a comprehensive list of studies on neurofeedback for many conditions.
 You can view them below.